 - Helping the environment There are around 27 per cent fewer CO2 emissions for a car club car, than the average UK car (source: CoMoUK) the national charity for shared transport).
 Many car clubs have electric or hybrid vehicles available to hire, further reducing the carbon footprint of your journey.

 - Convenience Many car clubs run flexibly and allow you to book with short notice.

 We are working with the other Oxfordshire councils and a number of commercial car club operators to run a pilot of shared electric vehicles across the county.
 These fully battery electric vehicles (with a range of 150-250 miles) are available for residents to use on a pay-per-use basis for as little as an hour and up to a few days.
 Costs can start from just £5 per hour plus a per-mile charge.

 They operate in Abingdon and Wantage.
 More info is on our EV car club news page.

 Peer-to-peer car sharing is where people offer privately-owned vehicles for rent to others via an online platform.
 This option can provide a solution to car sharing in areas where a car club is not operating.
 Hiyacar and Getaround are examples of carsharing platforms.

 How to set up a community car club

 Collaborative Mobility UK (CoMoUK) (link) is the national charity dedicated to the social, economic and environmental benefits of shared transport.
-They have developed a community car clubs handbook and can provide advice, support and share best practice on setting up a community car club.
+They have developed some guidance and can provide advice, support and share best practice on setting up a community car club.